14all-agency/shopify-llms-txt-directory/https-www-littlebambinos-co-nz.md

   - [L](https://www.littlebambinos.co.nz/products/love-to-dream-sleep-bag-grey?variant=40191258853470)
     Availability: Not Available
     Price: $80.00 NZD
-- [CONNETIX Rainbow Square Expansion Pack 42pc](https://www.littlebambinos.co.nz/products/connetix-rainbow-square-pack-40pc): Adults and children alike will delight in the limitless open-ended STEAM learning opportunities this 92 piece Ball Run Expansion Pack will inspire.
+- [CONNETIX Rainbow Square  Pack 42pc](https://www.littlebambinos.co.nz/products/connetix-rainbow-square-pack-40pc): Adults and children alike will delight in the limitless open-ended STEAM learning opportunities this 92 piece Ball Run Expansion Pack will inspire.
 Play and creativity using Connetix becomes more involved and complex as children learn and develop.
 Not only that, children can play independently or with friends and family, supporting important social skills such as teamwork, cooperation, perseverance and resilience.
-  Updated: 2025-12-12T07:47:46Z
+  Updated: 2025-12-13T18:21:11Z
   Vendor: Connetix
   Product Type: magnetic kids Toys
   Availability: Available